Aider-AI/aider/docs/benchmarks.md

 the unit tests.
 If all tests pass, the exercise is considered complete.
 If some tests fail, Aider sends GPT a second message with the test error output.
-It only sends the first 50 lines of test errors to avoid exceeding the context window of the smaller models.
+It only sends the first 50 lines of test errors to try and avoid exceeding the context window of the smaller models.
 Aider also includes this final instruction:

 ```